Comparison of Early Vs Delayed Beta Blocker Initiation in Acute Myocardial Infarction and's impact on left ventricular ejection fraction recovery

 Abstract

 Background: Beta-blockers are an established cornerstone in the management of acute myocardial infarction (AMI) due to their cardioprotective, antiarrhythmic, and anti-remodeling effects.
-However, the optimal timing of their initiation remains clinically debated, particularly regarding their impact on left ventricular ejection fraction (LVEF) recovery.
+However, the optimal timing of their initiation remains clinically debated, particularly regarding their impact on the recovery of left ventricular ejection fraction (LVEF).

 Objective: To compare early (within 24 hours) versus delayed (after 72 hours) initiation of beta-blockers in patients with acute myocardial infarction and to assess their effects on LVEF recovery and short-term clinical outcomes.